nanthasnk/Glassdoor-Jobs-Salary-Prediction/README.md

 - Made a new column for Company State
 - Created a new column with a condition of whether the work was at the company headquarters
 - Transformed company founded date into Age of company
-- Created columns for various skills listed in job description
+- Created columns for various skills listed in the job description
   * Python
   * R
   * Excel
+  * SQL
+  * Tableau
+  * PowerBI
+  * Hadoop
   * AWS
   * Spark
 - Created columns for simplified job title and Seniority